 Reflections

 The increased attention which has been paid to the potential of a Green New Deal is enormously welcome.
 But a Green New Deal which neglects the challenges faced by ocean-facing communities – and the contributions which sustainable ocean industries could make to climate stabilisation – will be an impoverished one.
 Though it covers seven-tenths of our planet, the ocean has often been out of sight and out of mind within our political discussions.
 That needs to change, fast.
-The future health of our planet – and, more narrowly, our plans for sustainable, post-carbon societies depend upon a healthy and vibrant ocean.
+The future health of our planet – and, more narrowly, our plans for sustainable, post-carbon societies – depends upon a healthy and vibrant ocean.
 Both at a national and a global level, the ocean should be at the heart of planning for a new deal for our environment.

 Chris Armstrong is Professor of Political Theory at the University of Southampton.